forderud/WindowsClientAuth/README.md

 This step will enable the web browser to use the client certificate for authentication against the server.

 Install the client certificate:
+* Either: Double-click on `ClientCert.pfx`, select "Install Certificate", select "Current User" as store location, then install with default settings.
-* From web browser "Manage certificates" menu: Import `ClientCert.pfx` into "Personal" certificate store with default settings.
+* Or: From the web browser "Manage certificates" menu: Import `ClientCert.pfx` into "Personal" certificate store with default settings.

 The client certificate will now show up in the Windows "Manage user certificates" window: